daniperez/fedora-on-sable/README.md

 I want the computer to hibernate in that case, but other options exist:
 'blank','suspend','shutdown','hibernate','interactive' or 'nothing'.

+The change will be applied after rebooting or logging off, I don't remember.

 Sable Complete Review
 ---------------------